Max Opitz

-Max Ernst Opitz (September 11, 1890 – January 7, 1982) was a German politician.
+Max Ernst Opitz (September 11, 1890 – January 7, 1982) was a German communist politician and functionary who served in several legislative positions in the Weimar Republic and East Germany between 1926 and 1963.
+In the latter state, he also served as mayor of Leipzig from 1949 to 1951.

 Life

 Opitz was born on September 11, 1890, in Bernsdorf, Zwickau, the son of a miner.
 After attending elementary school, he completed an apprenticeship as a carpenter from 1905 to 1908.
 In 1911 he was drafted into military service, served seven years in the Uhlan Regiment No. 21.
 He was wounded several times in the First World War.
 In 1915 he married for the first time.
 During the German Revolution, he was elected to his regiment's soldiers' council.
 After his discharge from the army, he became a founding member of the Communist Party of Germany (KPD) in 1919.
 In 1920 he moved to Chemnitz.